alecbiela/inertia-concretecms/README.md

 ### Client-side
 No major changes. **However,** when setting up your client-side scripts, there are two things to look out for:
-1. Ensure your build step outputs your bundle to "packages/inertia_ccms_adapter/themes/inertia/js/app.bundle.js".
+1. Ensure your build step outputs your bundle to "packages/inertia_ccms_adapter/themes/inertia/js/app.bundle.js" for javascript, and "packages/inertia_ccms_adapter/themes/inertia/css/app.bundle.css" for CSS.
 2. Do not put your frontend scripts in the "application/js" folder.
 This introduces some weird overriding of core CMS javascript.

 ## The Basics